jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 ### 2. Inconsistent Approach to Addressing FFE Culture Issues
 - **Date**: January 16
 - **Action**: Superintendent Hatton asks Mr. Manley to propose solutions for FFE's cultural issues.
-- **Key Quote**: "Ideas you have to address the concerns you are away of to enhance the culture of FFE in both the short and long term."
+- **Key Quote**: "Ideas you have to address the concerns you are aware of to enhance the culture of FFE in both the short and long term."
 - **Inconsistency**: If Mr. Manley was responsible for the alleged cultural degradation, why is he being asked to propose solutions?
 - **Implication**: This request raises questions about the administration's understanding of the situation and their approach to resolving it.
   ![](../images/Jan 16 - Hatton to Manley "Come up with proposal".png)